-When you think about who gets stretch marks, pregnant women most likely are the first group that comes to mind.
-While pregnant women do often get stretch marks as a result of weight gain and changes in hormones, other people get stretch marks too.
+When you think about who gets stretch marks, pregnant women may be the first group that comes to mind.
+While pregnancy very often causes stretch marks as a result of weight gain and changes in hormones, other people get stretch marks too.

 Treatment Options for Stretch Marks

-CO2 laser is also an option available at Innovations Medical to treat stretch marks.
+- CO2 Laser: CO2 laser is also an option available at Innovations Medical to treat stretch marks.
 The CO2 laser has been shown to yield great improvement in the appearance of stretch marks, but it may leave skin sensitive after treatment and may require a few days of downtime for healing.

 Fraxel Laser Skin Therapy for Stretch Marks

-Fraxel Laser skin therapy is an ideal option for those who want to treat their stretch marks.
-Unlike other options, Fraxel Laser works for both new and old stretch marks by stimulating new collagen to form and healing damaged skin.
+Fraxel Laser skin therapy is ideal for people who want to treat stretch marks.
+Unlike other approaches, Fraxel Laser works for both new and old stretch marks by stimulating new collagen and healing damaged skin.
 Fraxel is not painful and most patients heal in a matter of days versus weeks.

 Fraxel can also be combined with other treatments to improve results.